-US Senate passes war powers resolution to limit Trump’s Iran war authority
+US Senate votes on war powers resolution to block Trump’s Iran military action

 Consensus Summary